 As you ride the tram up to the Getty Center, you’ll feel like you’re being cleansed from the noise of Freeway 405 below you.

-Los Angeles has many great things to do, but the size and sprawl of the city can be daunting.
+There are many great things to do in LA, but the size and sprawl of the city can be daunting.
 For those days when you just want to relax, The Getty is the art museum equivalent of yoga for the soul.

 It’s set in the hills of Santa Monica Mountains, and its combination of art, spectacular views across Los Angeles, stunning architecture and beautiful gardens make it not just a visit for those interested in art.